What helps them keep that presence? It’s something called Personal Practice.

 The outside world reflects what’s going on in our inner world, so without a personal practice, it’s easy to get drifted away.
 Personal practice helps you see yourself from the perspective of an observer, not a victim of the outside pressures that only reacts to whatever happens to you.
 If you want to go deeper in the question of “Who Am I?“, it’s important to have a practice that supports that learning.

-It’s also a good idea to try out different personal practices so you can see if any is suitable for you.
 At Knowmads, we practice a variety of them, and we invite you to do the same.